 LOCATION: 4946 Bellaire Ave, North Hollywood, CA 91607

 The restaurant where Doreen, played by Lily Tomlin, works is the former Johnie’s Broiler in Downey.
 She is visited there by her husband Earl, played by Tom Waits.
-The restaurant has a unique history, having appeared in many other films, such as “Heat,” “The Game,” “License To Drive,” “My Stepmother Is An Alien,” “One Hour Photo” and many more.
-In 2007, the building was unfortunately demolished.
+The restaurant has a unique history, having appeared in many other films, such as “Heat,” “The Game,” “License To Drive,” “My Stepmother Is An Alien,” “What’s Love Got To Do With It,” “One Hour Photo” and many more.
+In 2007, the building was demolished.
 However, Bob’s Big Boy purchased the property years later and rebuilt it based on the original blueprints and even some of the same materials.
 So what stands now closely resembles what was seen in the film.

 Paul Thomas Anderson’s 1999 film, “Magnolia,” named after a street that spans the San Fernando Valley, was shot mostly, as you might expect, around the Valley.
 However, some additional scenes were also filmed in Los Angeles, Big Bear Lake and Reno, Nevada.